Ultimate Guide to Incontinence Bedding Disposal

 Proper Bagging and Containment

 Effective folding and rolling techniques are key to safely containing soiled bedding.
-For disposable pads and traditional bedding, start folding or rolling from the soiled end, keeping the material tightly secured to prevent it from unraveling.
+For disposable incontinence bedding and traditional bedding, start folding or rolling from the soiled end, keeping the material tightly secured.
 As NorthShore Care Supply points out, "wrapping can help contain the odors from a soiled diaper."
-[3]

-Use durable, sealable plastic bags to contain the bedding.
-For heavily soiled items, double bagging provides extra protection against leaks and odors.
+Durable, sealable plastic bags should be used, and double bagging is recommended for heavily soiled items.
 Scented bin bags can also help mask unpleasant smells.

 Once the bedding is securely bagged, it’s ready for disposal.